OfficeDev/office-js-docs-reference/docs/manifest/longstrings.md

 ---
 title: LongStrings element in the manifest file
-description: The LongStrings element enables you to specify the text of a Description elements. ms.date: 02/07/2023 ms.localizationpriority: medium
+description: The LongStrings element enables you to specify the text of Description elements. ms.date: 02/07/2023 ms.localizationpriority: medium
 ---

-# ShortStrings element
+# LongStrings element

 Defines one or more strings that can be used as the text of one or more **\<Description\>** elements.